Rice 101: Can Slow Cookers Really Cook Rice?

 Set Your Preferred Heat Levels

-This is a fairly contentious step as some slow cooker aficionados prefer using high heat while others swear by low heat.
+This is a reasonably contentious step as some slow cooker aficionados prefer using high heat while others swear by low heat.
 The heat settings you use should come down to personal preferences.
-However, if you prefer adding cold water to the slow cooker as opposed to preheating separately, then going with high heat settings is ideal.

 Add a Bit of Spice (Optional)